strixgameops/strix-gameops/README.md

 - **Documentation**: Check the repository wiki
 - **Logs**: Always include relevant logs when reporting issues

+## Development

+#### .env
+Before starting mentioned services, make sure to provide them all the necessary .env variables.
+For frontend, it's located in app/public/js/env.js (consumed from index.html).
+Backend servers look for .env files in their root folder.

+#### Queue interference
+When sending analytics events or other stuff, you will surely generate some events for Pulsar.
+Make sure to create a separate Mongo DB, Postgres DB and Pulsar development tenant with duplicated topics and namespaces, otherwise you may run into a problem where production backends process events you send locally.

+#### Game-backend roles
+Game-backends can have different roles.
+Role "messenger" is not available in community edition because it is linked with the module that does not exist there.
+The role called "development" that runs all modules at once and acts as all-in-one role, can be used to develop.

+#### Starting
+You can start strix-web using Vite, by typing "vite --host" or "npm run dev", whatever you prefer. "vite build" to build the website.
+To start web-backend or any game-backend, type "npm run start".

+#### SDK
+To test SDK, change StrixSDK/Runtime/Models/M_ApiEndpoints.cs server variable to your local development host.

+#### Testing
+Web-backend has a file called demoGenerationService.mjs at web-api/services/demo/.
+Is it made to simulate a load on a game backends.
+But since it is used by Strix demo game, which is not included in community edition, and it is extremely hard-coded, you will need to make a dummy game with test entities/offers and replace currently hardcoded IDs with those IDs from MongoDB Compass.
+Role "demoGenerator" is available on web-backend, it makes backend send data to a given game-backend-analytics.
+It simulates IAPs, offer events, economy events and many more, but not all of them will properly work in community edition.
+Game backend also offers autotests, but they are very limited.
+Frankly, Strix cannot really be tested by simple autotests, so the best way is to redirect a percentage of trafic to an updated containers, and gradually increase the percentage.

+## License
 This project is licensed under a custom license based on the Mozilla Public License 2.0.
 Commercial usage is allowed, but resale or redistribution of the code as a product is prohibited.
 See the [LICENSE](./LICENSE.md) file for details.